Get Started Here!

 • Gas = 1.3%

-I bought a used car and Selenid leases a Kia Telluride mid-model.
+I bought a used car and Selenid bought her Kia Telluride mid-model after finishing her initial lease.
 We avoided the big pitfall of the doctor car and everything is still ok…

 Food Expenses